 Ruby lives with her Grandmere Catherine, who raised her since Ruby’s mother died shortly after having her.
 Gabrielle, you see, met a man at a fais dodo (a dance) and they had a one-night stand that resulted in Ruby.
-Ruby likes to spend time imagining what her real father might look like, or what kind of person he must have been to have swept her mother off of her feet (and out of her dress BURN).
+Ruby likes to spend time imagining what her real father might look like, or what kind of person he must have been to have swept her mother off of her feet.
 Back to Grandmere.
-GC is a Traiteur, a faith-healer, because the ghostwriter figured that everyone in and around New Orleans was obligated to have mystical powers.
+GC is a Traiteur, a faith-healer, because the ghostwriter figured that everyone in and around New Orleans is obligated to have mystical powers in fiction.
 GC’s husband, Ruby’s Grandpere Jack, lives out in the SWAMPS alone, drinking himself to death.
-Grandmere kicked him out of her house years before, but Ruby (lord, I keep typing “Runy”) doesn’t know why.
+Grandmere kicked him out of her house years before, but Ruby doesn’t know why.

 The next morning at church the Tates won’t let Paul talk to Ruby, but they smile all goopy at each other anyway.
 Afterward, Ruby goes home first to start the coffee for Grandmere and her friends and she runs into Grandpere getting his boat.
 He seems surprised that Grandmere’s letting Ruby hang out with Paul, but he’s anti-rich people, so Ruby just assumes that’s the reason.
 Ruby cleans the house in a frenzy to get ready for Paul’s arrival, and though Grandmere warns Ruby that they’re not going to do anything special, she makes a nice dinner anyway.
 Ruby waits and waits that evening—Paul doesn’t show up for dinner.
 When he finally appears, he tells her that his parents forbade him to come, but he snuck out to apologize to her and to Grandmere Catherine.
 Ruby tells him to go home, since she doesn’t want to be the cause of grief between him and his parents.
 Paul tells Ruby that it’ll work out, and he cares about her too much to let his parents get between them.
 Although Ruby’s still uneasy, she agrees not to give up on their relationship.
 And she doesn’t!
 In fact, she’s still hoping that Grandmere will give her permission to go to the dance with Paul.
 And even though GC is clearly unhappy about it (in fact, she even tells Ruby that she shouldn’t settle at her age and should date more than one boy), eventually she just gives Ruby a warning about fate and lets her go.
 At the dance, some townie boys call Ruby a bastard and Paul gets into a fight with them.
 The bullies are kicked out, but Ruby and Paul go back to her house so that GC can take care of his black eye.
 Paul apologizes for the fighting and goes home, after he and Ruby kiss some more.
 Grandmere is unusually sad and quiet, and tells Ruby that she has to, er, tell her something.